Siobhan: I don’t think MDMA changes your nature at all.

 As of 2016, MDMA has been administered to over 1,133 individuals for research purposes, without the occurrence of unexpected drug-related serious adverse events (SAEs).MDMA-assisted therapy: A new treatment model for social anxiety in autistic adults (Danforth et al., 2016)

-Resulting from this research, safety parameters for limited use of MDMA in clinical settings have been established, and a case can be made to further develop MDMA-assisted therapy that can promote social adaptability in autistic adults.
+Based on this research, safety parameters for the limited use of MDMA in clinical settings have been established, and a case can be made to further develop MDMA-assisted therapy that can promote social adaptability in autistic adults.

 MDMA can thus function as a supporting element in establishing the necessary social framework to function among the typically developing (i.e. neurotypical) population.